Exploring Alaska through the eyes of a child is a joyous experience, and these family-friendly tours are our favorites for doing just that.

 First up is the Skagway White Pass Railway & City Tour, one that is a favorite of Southeast Alaskan children.
 A vintage rail car will retrace the path of early gold seekers, revealing magnificent views as it goes.
 On arrival at the summit, you’ll board a motorcoach back to town whilst hearing stories about the stampeders and seeing historical areas like Pitch Fork Falls, Dead Horse Gulch and the infamous Tormented Valley.

-The Juneau Whale Watching & Mendenhall Glacier Tour gives families a double dose of Alaska adventure.
+The whale watching and glacier tour gives families a double dose of Alaska adventure.
 First you’ll be taken out into the open Alaskan waters by experienced boat captains and naturalists.
 They’ll take you in search of humpback and killer whales, sea lions, porpoises and so much more!
-Then it’s off to the glacier where you’ll take in the explosive river of ice, and to explore the nature-filled walking paths.
+Then it’s off to the Mendenhall Glacier where you’ll take in the explosive river of ice, and explore the nature-filled walking paths.